-Our vast 506 km2 property features numerous structural and mineralized targets and our team have made multiple significant discoveries on our property to date.
-We have identified 4 separate target areas that we intend to explore and develop to their full potential.
-They are Dumbwa, Mitu, Kazhiba (22 Zone) and Crunch Zone.
+Our vast 506 km² property features numerous structural and mineralized targets and our team have made multiple significant discoveries on our property to date.
+We have identified 4 separate target areas which we believe to host unique geological systems, each with the potential for a significant copper discovery.
+The targets are Dumbwa, Mitu, Kazhiba (22 Zone) and Crunch Zone.
+In the case of Dumbwa, we have a remarkable target for the discovery of a transformative sulphide copper deposit.
+At Kazhiba and Mitu, we are targeting both high-grade near-surface oxide-copper mineralization, as well as deeper and larger sulphide copper targets at depth.

 Dumbwa

-Dumbwa is a Tier-One exploration target, featuring a remarkable copper soil anomaly, which ranks among the strongest on record in Zambia.
-This continuous, high-grade, copper-in-soil anomaly tracks for over 20 kilometres along strike and exceeds 1 kilometre in width, with peak values up to 0.78% copper.
+Dumbwa is a near surface, low-strip, Tier-One exploration opportunity with very similar geology and mineralisation to Barrick’s nearby Lumwana Mine.
+The target features a remarkable continuous high-grade copper-in-soil anomaly, which extends for over 20 km along strike and +1 km in width, with peak values of up to 0.73% copper.
 Extensive soil sampling and shallow drilling have established extensive oxide copper potential, while also demonstrating that further drill campaigns guided by structural controls are necessary to establish dip direction, continuity, size, and scale.
 Our team has discovered multiple stacked mineralized horizons, which we believe are analogous to Barrick’s Lumwana Mine, located just a short distance to the west.
+It is one of four key prospects that comprise our Solwezi Project.

 Dumbwa in detail

 Successive campaigns of soil sampling and shallow Air Core drilling have tested oxide copper potential and limited diamond drilling has returned positive results.
 During 2015 and 2016, 50 air-core and 6 diamond drill holes were completed at Dumbwa.
-The strong north-south copper anomaly indicates a high degree of structural control and a possible fault zone potentially regional in size.
+The strong north-south copper anomaly indicates a high degree of structural control with potential cross-cutting fault zones adding to the complexity of the regional geology.
 Based on the Company’s interpretation and past drill results, Dumbwa is a target worth pursuing at depth.

 The Dumbwa mineralization is located within the highly folded and faulted Pre-Katanga Basement rock of the Solwezi Dome.
 The dominant lithology of the mineralized zone is fine to medium grained quartz biotite muscovite garnet “basement” gneisses that become schistose in localized areas.
 Surface mineralization is associated with intense potassic alteration of the basement gneisses.
 Mineralization appears to be structurally controlled and occurs as multiple zones of disseminated and veinlet hosted Cu of hydrothermal origin.
 Cu mineralization occurs as malachite within the oxidized zone, and chalcopyrite, bornite and minor chalcocite within the sulphidized zone.